-There are many new cigar smokers who ponder over some questions on cigars.
-Here are the answers to some frequently asked questions by cigar newbies who have visited The Cigar Shop :
+Many new cigar smokers ponder over some questions on cigars.
+Here are the answers to some frequently asked questions by cigar newbies who have visited The Cigar Shop:

-This problem is faced my many cigar smokers who reside in hot and humid places and you will have to adjust the humidor so as to keep your cigars fresh whenever there is a rise in the temperature.
-The solution to de-humidify cigars is just adding some cedar strips in the humidor so that they can soak up the surplus moisture.
+This problem is faced by many cigar smokers who reside in hot and humid places, and you will have to adjust the humidor to keep your cigars fresh whenever there is a rise in the temperature.
+The solution to de-humidify cigars is just adding some cedar strips in the humidor to soak up the surplus moisture.
 You have to monitor the humidity levels and regulate the cedar strips so that ideal humidity is attained.

-2. What to do if your humidor is infected by bugs?
+2. What to do if bugs infect your humidor?

 Bugs or beetles cause a big problem.
-They are difficult to get rid off and very rapidly can spoil all your cigars by making holes in the cigars.
-The larvae of the beetles grow in the tobacco and some of these persist in the process of cigar production and get into the completed cigar.
+They are challenging to get rid of and very rapidly can spoil all your cigars by making holes in the cigars.
+The larvae of beetles grow in tobacco, and some of these persist in the process of cigar production and get into the completed cigar.
 And as soon as they are in the humidor, they emerge manifold.
-However, there is a solution for this.
-To eliminate the larvae you should freeze your cigars for about three days and afterwards transfer it to the fridge for one more day.
+However, there is a solution to this.
+To eliminate the larvae, you should freeze your cigars for about three days and transfer it to the fridge for one more day.
 Next, you can gradually re-humidify them.
 Moreover, inside the humidifier, you should place a beetle trap to prevent future invasions.

-A wedge cutter has been in existence for a longer time and were actually designed for cutting thinner cigars.
-If you cut a thick cigar with the help of a wedge cutter, then tars will mount up when you smoke the cigar.
-Furthermore, a wedge cutter will more possibly impair a cigar and this why cigar smokers would rather use a guillotine cutter.
+A wedge cutter has been in existence for a longer time and was designed for cutting thinner cigars.
+If you cut a thick cigar with a wedge cutter’s help, then tars will mount up when you smoke the cigar.
+Furthermore, a wedge cutter will more possibly impair a cigar and this why cigar smokers would instead use a guillotine cutter.

 4. How can you impeccably age your cigars?